ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 5) A new database ([cellphonedb-data v4.1.0](https://github.com/ventolab/cellphonedb-data)) with more manually curated interactions, making up to a total of 2,923 interactions.

+# Installation

+We highly recommend using an isolated python environment (as described in steps 1 and 2) using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [virtualenv](https://docs.python.org/3/library/venv.html) but you could of course omit these steps and install via `pip` immediately.

+1. Create python=>3.8 environment
+- Using conda: `conda create -n cpdb python=3.8`
+- Using virtualenv: `python -m venv cpdb`

+2. Activate environment
+- Using conda: `source activate cpdb`
+- Using virtualenv: `source cpdb/bin/activate`

+3. Install CellPhoneDB `pip install cellphonedb`

+> NOTE: Works with Python v3.8 or greater.
+If your default Python interpreter is for `v2.x` (you can check it with `python --version`), calls to `python`/`pip` should be substituted by `python3`/`pip3`.

 # Analysis & Methods
 There are three ways of running CellphoneDB, each producing a specific output: